10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: Downtown Chattanooga, TN

-The Tivoli Theatre is a historic gem and one of the best Chattanooga things to do downtown for music and theater lovers.
-It opened its doors in 1921 and ever since the venue has hosted concerts and classic films.
-It has grand chandeliers and vintage charm that offers a glimpse into the past of the city.
+The Tivoli Theatre is a historic gem and one of the best things to do downtown in Chattanooga for music and theater lovers.
+It opened its doors in 1921 and has hosted concerts and classic films ever since.
+Its grand chandeliers and vintage charm offer a glimpse into the city’s past.

 When I stepped inside, it felt like entering a different era.
 The golden lights, velvet seats, and detailed ceilings made the theater feel elegant and welcoming.
 The crowd buzzed with excitement as the curtains lifted.
 A life performance started that made the night unforgettable.